 In other words – my Specialized Rockhopper Comp SL 29er was traded in for the shiny new Trek X-Caliber 29er hardtail bike.

-Bontrager 29-inch wheels; Avid Elixir 1 hydraulic disc brakes
+Trek X-Caliber Bontrager wheel Bontrager 29-inch wheels; Avid Elixir Avid Elixir 1 hydraulic disc brakes

 Overall this bike appears to offer a lot of value.
 I like the light and aggressive G2 Geometry frame — per Trek it provides for great maneuverability even at low speeds and is to be very agile.
 Well… I agree.
 The bike appears much faste than my previous Specialized bike.